-The Master’s Studies in Education program is committed to providing master’s level coursework in core and concentration areas and reflective opportunities for educators to develop professionally in the field of education.
+The graduate programs in education are committed to providing graduate-level coursework in core and concentration areas and reflective opportunities for educators to develop professionally in the field of education.

 Choose from seven concentrations in the M.Ed. or pursue additional certifications.
 The M.Ed. can open the door to career opportunities in administration or content specific positions.
 In as little as 18 months it's possible to complete our 36 credit hour degree and many current teachers take advantage of grant opportunities to assist in financing their studies.
 Classes are offered on evenings and weekends during the school year, then daytime during the summer term.